OCIA - For Children

 Much of the workbook should be done together as a family, with classes meant to be a review and check in.
 Families should attend weekly mass as part of the OCIA process and beyond.

-Additionally, families are expected to attend the Rite of Election at St. James Cathedral March 6, the Scrutinies at the masses March 23, 30, and April 6, along with the Holy Day masses during Lent, including Ash Wednesday, Palm Sunday, Holy Thursday, and Good Friday.
+Additionally, families are expected to attend the Rite of Election at St. James Cathedral (usually just after Ash Wednesday), the Scrutinies at three masses during Lent, along with the Holy Day masses during Lent, including Ash Wednesday, Palm Sunday, Holy Thursday, and Good Friday.

 Do my children need godparents?